lrcouto/42_cpp/README.md

   **June 20th 2022** - Turned in module_02 and finished module_03, that I will turn in tomorrow.
 Inheritance is cursed and that Diamond Problem was concocted by the devil himself.
 It works well enough now, though.

   **June 22th 2022** - Uploaded some of module_04 yesterday but didn't log.
 I am SO FUCKING TILTED with this module.
 I can't get anything to work.

+  **June 24th 2022** - Finished and turned in module_04, started module_05.
+I am very tired and can't concentrate, so I couldn't do any significant progress today, which upsets me.
+I fixed a little mistake on module_03.